processone/docs.ejabberd.im/content/admin/installation.md

 order: 2
 ---

-You have several options to install ejabberd:
+There are several ways to install ejabberd:

 - [Quick Start with Binary Installers](#quick-start) – recommended when starting development on localhost
   - [Install on Windows](#install-on-windows)